EMasalskis/bpcs-vu-ad-benchmark/README.md

 ### Running the Benchmark

-The primary way to use this repository is through `benchmark.py` script located in the project root.

 1.  **Prepare Your Input File**
     -   Create a `.csv` file inside the `data_input/` directory (e.g., `data_input/my_drug_list.csv`).
     -   The file must have at least two columns with no header: